AdrianaPineda/online-learning/README.md

 https://reactjs.org/tutorial/tutorial.html

 Your components tell React what you want to render – then React will efficiently update and render just the right components when your data changes.
+React elements are first-class JS objects.
+`key` is a special property that’s reserved by React (along with ref, a more advanced feature).
+Even though it may look like it is part of props, it cannot be referenced with this.props.key.
+React uses the key automatically while deciding which children to update; there is no way for a component to inquire about its own key.
+When a list is rerendered, React takes each element in the new version and looks for one with a matching key in the previous list.
+When a key is added to the set, a component is created; when a key is removed, a component is destroyed.
+Keys tell React about the identity of each component, so that it can maintain the state across rerenders.
+If you change the key of a component, it will be completely destroyed and recreated with a new state.

+`It’s strongly recommended that you assign proper keys whenever you build dynamic lists`.
+If you don’t have an appropriate key handy, you may want to consider restructuring your data so that you do.
+If you don’t specify any key, React will warn you and fall back to using the array index as a key – which is not the correct choice if you ever reorder elements in the list or add/remove items anywhere but the bottom of the list.
+Explicitly passing key={i} silences the warning but has the same problem so isn’t recommended in most cases.
+Component keys don’t need to be globally unique, only unique relative to the immediate siblings.

 A component takes in parameters, called props, and returns a hierarchy of views to display via the render method.